dpoloniajr/CS-260-Algorithm-and-Data-Structures/enhancedcoursefiles/readme.md

 ### The Hashtable.cpp class file was selected to demonstrate the following:
-#### 1. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by:
+#### Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by:

-1. mplementing a balanced binary tree structure to enable efficient ordered data storage and retrieval.
+1. Implementing a balanced binary tree structure to enable efficient ordered data storage and retrieval.
-b.
-Developing insertion algorithms that maintain the balance of the tree, ensuring the time it takes to complete the operation increases logarithmically in relation to the size of the input data.
+2. Developing insertion algorithms that maintain the balance of the tree, ensuring the time it takes to complete the operation increases logarithmically in relation to the size of the input data.
-c.
-Creating a range query method that efficiently finds all bids within a given range, leveraging the ordered nature of the tree.
+3. Creating a range query method that efficiently finds all bids within a given range, leveraging the ordered nature of the tree.

-#### 2. The development of a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources by:
-a.
-Promoting secure development lifecycle practices
-b.
-Enforcing the principle of least privilege
-c.
-Facilitating test environments for security audits and penetration testing
+#### Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices (data structures and algorithms) by:

+1. Enhancing the data structure from a simple hash table to a balanced binary tree, such as an AVL tree, to manage algorithmic complexity and improve performance scalability.
+2. Ensuring data integrity and security by implementing a binary tree structure that adheres to industry standards and practices.
+3. Transition the underlying data structure to a balanced binary tree to evaluate and optimize the trade-offs between data retrieval latency and structure organization.

-#### The enhancements made to implement a test configuration and test instance in the CRUD Python Script, along with its corresponding Dashboard class file and test script, demonstrate a variety of skills and abilities to databases such as:
+#### The enhancements made to transition the existing program to balanced search tree (BST), with insertion and a range query method, demonstrates a variety of skills and abilities to databases such as:
-1. Database management by creating database schemas for different environments and designing test data that reflects production data structures without using real data.
-2. Database system design by creating a modular design that allows switching between different configurations, in this case a test configuration and instance.
-3. Database collaboration by documenting code files in a way to allow for cross-functional team collaboration for development, security, and operations.
+1. Understanding of data structures by showing a deep understanding of different data structures and their respective advantages and disadvantages.
+This is critical in database design, where the choice of data structure can significantly affect performance and storage efficiency.
+2. Algorithmic complexity management in the ‘0(log n)’ complexity, used for insertion, deletion, and search operations.
+Understanding and managing this complexity is necessary to ensure the performance of database operations, especially when dealing with large datasets.
+3. Performance optimization through an optimized query performance.
+Balanced BSTs can enhance search performance over hash tables when it comes to range queries or ordered data retrieval, which are common in databases.

 #### Enhancements to the artifact include the following:
-1. Incorporating a test mode configuration parameter within the AnimalShelter Python file, which runs the instance in test mode if test mode = true.
-2. Importing the use of Mongomock in the CrudModule class file, which is used to for in-memory database access in testing environments.
-3. Incorporating test credentials for database access authentication.
-4. Separate test scripts for testing in production and development environments.
-5. The replacement of the printing statement for logging, which is a more suitable solution for the use of development and production environments, making outputs cleaner.
-6. The replacement of block exceptions with catch specific exceptions, which helps with debugging by providing more information on errors as they arise.
+1. TBD